Brown-University-Library/cds-slavetrade/README.md

 # Running in dev
 Make sure you have node and yarn (or npm) installed.

+First run, "yarn install".

-Then run, "yarn run dev"
+Then run, "yarn run dev" (you may need to first create a dist directory.
+I'm not 100% sure off the top of my head).

 It will start a webpack dev server on port 3000.